-The Watson-Brown Foundation, Inc. supports historic preservation in part through its Junior Board of Trustees, a talented and dedicated group of seven to thirteen high school students whose exclusive mission is to preserve local history.
+The Watson-Brown Foundation, Inc. supports historic preservation in part through its Junior Board of Trustees, a talented and dedicated group of seven to thirteen high school students (10th-12th graders) whose exclusive mission is to preserve local history.
 This educational initiative fosters civic responsibility, heightens an appreciation for local history, and introduces students to the world of philanthropy.
 The Junior Board of Trustees awards $33,000 in grants annually to worthwhile historic preservation/restoration projects in Northeast Georgia.

 The mission of the Watson-Brown Foundation Junior Board of Trustees is to seek out and determine historic preservation opportunities in Northeast Georgia.
 These opportunities, aligned with education, include, but are not limited to, historic projects and organizations that will preserve the past for future generations.